custom built wheels

 We went from having to beg people for 5 months to purchase a set of wheels, to producing 80 sets the next year.
 Then the next year we went from 80 sets to 160 sets, doubling in size.
 At that point, because of the growth, we started adding employees.
 At this point, we had shipped our creations to 19 states and 11 countries (UK, Australia and Japan were WCI’s top 3 buyers).

-We decided it was time to move things in house.
 Each and every customer is very important to us and we take great pride in that.
 Each customer spends their hard earned money with us.
 If someone gets paid $10 an hour and the wheels are $4,000, then that person just worked 400 hours or 10 weeks of 40 hours to pay for them.
 To know that our wheels are that beautiful, that great of a design, that high of quality, then for someone to do that, is a huge compliment for us.
 That is the biggest compliment and the most support we could ever receive.
-Moving production in-house helped us make it personal.

 Status Updates for Every Customer – Improve Customer Service and Updates